dustinhayes/JS-Unplugged/README.md

 // s > "9876543210"
 ```

 We also have the `for` loop and the `for in` loop.
 The `for` loop is typically used to iterate through Arrays and Numbers, while the `for in` loop is used to iterate through Objects.
-This is because `for` gaurantees order, wheras `for in` does not.
+This is because `for` guarantees iteration order, wheras `for in` does not.

 The structure for the `for` loop looks like this:
 ```javascript